adrian-ja-projects/sde_assignment/README.md

 COMMAND PLACEHOLDER
 4. Once all the container up and healthy.
 Open Jupyter lab using the url with the token copied from the terminal.
 Open the notebook work/assingment/main.ipynb and run all the cells to run all pipelines end to end.

+*WARNINGS!*
+- The sde_cassandra container will persist a db instance in the root folder of the project
+- The ETL pipeline jobs will persist data within the folder ./assignment/data_lake

 ## ETL Pipeline jobs